-Personal value and social status are always relative.
+Personal values and social status are always relative.

 They are relative because there is no set measure and because they don’t depend only on you.

-Indeed, for the most part, they depend on the assessment of the people around.
+Indeed, for the most part, they depend on the assessment of the people around them.

 You can be a star in one group, and a nobody in another one.
 In the short span of a few minutes.